sandeepse3/CodeInspires/README.md

 <br> locate <filename>

 #### Managing Disk Space
-<br> du <file_name>		# It displays size (in KB) occupied by each file
+du <file_name>		# It displays size (in KB) occupied by each file
 <br> du  /home/test1
 <br> du -s <path> -It displays the space occupied by directories in KB
 <br> free			# It diplays information related to memory

 #### Process Status
-<br> UNIX is multi-user and multi- tasking Operating System, many  processes will be running simultaneously.
+UNIX is multi-user and multi- tasking Operating System, many  processes will be running simultaneously.
 UNIX assigns an unique number to each process that is invoked.
 It  is known as process identification  number shortly called as process- id.
 A process is BORN  when it starts  execution and DEAD when it is  over.
 A process can start (birth) another  process.
 The born process is known as child process.
 The first/parent process is known  as parent process.
 <br> The parent process will wait till  the child process terminates (die)
 <br> Then the parent process will  terminate (die)
 <br> If the parent process dies  (terminates) before the  termination of the child process,  the child process will become orphan  process.

-## Not Used much by Sandeep but if Used has to be moved
+## Not Used by me but if Used has to be moved
 more +5 -20 -p -s file1 # Starts displaying file1 20 lines per  page, starting from 5th line, with  prompt for each page of display
 <br> finger			# Displays all the users with full details
 <br> ctrl+alt+F1 to F6	# At a time you can enter into 6 users in a server (Shifting from GUI to CUI)